MGamalE/GitSheet/README.md

 * 🗒️ In the meantime, `Git` was introduced with a powerful merging model, and as a  distributed version control, not like `VSS / SVN`  which working as a client/server system, so no need to be connected to a server.

+#### 📝 Why is version control important ?

+> It’s so important to keep everything in source control for delivery process, and a single source of truth.

+- Keep tracking of changes
+- Helps team collaborate
+- Working on versioning and history
+- Manage traceability , who/when do these changes